ente76/guillotine/README.md

 - `instancing` (string): how to handle a running process.
 Either of the following values is valid:
   - `singleInstance`: the menu item is disabled until the old process finished
   - `multipleInstances` (default): no restrictions; multiple instances may be executed in parallel
-  - `killBeforeRestart`: the running process is killed forcefully when the menu is selected a second time
 - `killOnDisable` (boolean): whether the process gets killed when the extension gets disabled, defaults to `true`

 #### 2. switch